eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-1/index.md

 -   Support PATCH and DELETE requests in REST operators
 -   Upgraded libraries, in particular Play to v2.9.1 and Spark to v3.5.0
 -   Support of custom tasks as input for transform and linking tasks
--   Create/update dialog:
+-   Create/update dialogue:
     - When a parameter value is changed that other parameters are depending on, those parameter values are reset because they might not be valid anymore
 -   Shortened workflow execution failure message shown in activity widget
 -   Added `Fail workflow` flag to `Cancel workflow` operator

 v24.1.0 of DataIntegration ships the following fixes:

--   Many errors occurring in a dialog/modal, e.g. from requests, are hidden because they are shown in the global error notification which cannot be accessed while the dialog is open
+-   Many errors occurring in a form/modal, e.g. from requests, are hidden because they are shown in the global error notification which cannot be accessed while the form is open
--   Missing or problematic error handling in several dialogs and other places
+-   Missing or problematic error handling in several forms and other places
 -   Transform editor should show plugin labels instead of ids
 -   Transform execution report validation icons in mapping tree do not update after running the execution
 -   When upgrading a plugin, new parameters are not shown in transform editor